HealthHackAu2016/gms/README.md

 ==================================

 This project is the enhancement of The Genome Modeling System (GMS) for supporting more model types.
-Please check more detailed in <a href="https://github.com/genome/gms">Genome Modeling System</a>
+Please check more details at <a href="https://github.com/genome/gms">Genome Modeling System</a>

 <img src="https://github.com/HealthHackAu2016/gms/blob/ubuntu-12.04/assets/dna-1280.jpg"></img>